nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 <img src="https://github.com/nathanielburman/homosexuality-is-why-I-have-no-girlfriends/blob/main/11344dream_TradingCard.jpg" width="600px"></img>

 Let's all go to the Store.
 Vamos!
 Shopping!
-Let's all go to the store and buy soem really nice things for nathaniel.
+Let's all go to the store and buy some really nice things for nathaniel.
 Yeah that sounds nice right now.
+Happy Holy Days!
+What is Holy about any day?
+Kill this slave now!

 ...